ytabatabaee/fast-ensemble/README.md

 # Fast Ensemble Clustering

-This respository includes a python implementation of *FastEnsemble* clustering.
+**FastEnsemble** is an ensemble clustering method that can be used with one or a combination of clustering paradigms.
+It is currently implemented for use with Leiden optimizing CPM or modularity and the Louvain algorithm.
+Each clustering algorithm can potentially be used with different resolution values, enabling multi-resolution ensemble clustering.
+This implementation also allows the constituent clustering methods to be weighted, so that some clustering methods have more influence than the others on the final output.

 In its simplest form, *FastEnsemble* uses three main parameters: the clustering method, the number of partitions $np$, and the threshold $t$.
 Given an input matrix $N$, *FastEnsemble* uses the specified clustering method to generate $n_p$ partitions of $N$, and then builds a new network on the same node and edge set but with the edges weighted by the number of partitions the endpoints are in the same cluster.
-If a given edge has weight less than $t \times np$ (indicating that its endpoints are co-clustered in fewer than that many partitions), then the edge is removed from the network; hence the new network can have fewer edges than the original network.
+If a given edge has weight less than $t \times np$ (indicating that its endpoints are co-clustered in fewer than that many partitions), then the edge is removed from the network.
 The new weighted network is then clustered just once more using the selected clustering method.

-*FastEnsemble* can be used with one or a combination of clustering paradigms, and we have implemented it for use with Leiden optimizing CPM, Leiden optimizing modularity, Louvain, and other methods.
-This implementation also allows the constituent clustering methods to be weighted, so that some clustering methods have more influence than the others.

 ## Dependencies
 *FastEnsemble* is implemented in Python 3 and have the following dependencies: